Skip to content

 Sol Kasimer spent his entire career as a leader in the charitable sector in both staff and volunteer roles.
 He began his career in the YMCA where he worked for 31 years, including eleven years as CEO of the Montreal YMCA and eleven years as CEO of YMCA Canada.
 He was also CEO of Altruvest Charitable Services, National Advisor to The Learning Partnership, Senior Advisor to Imagine Canada and is currently Senior Advisor to Jump Math (also acted as voluntary CEO for six months during COVID).

-As a volunteer, Sol was a Director with Portage, The Learning Partnership, Public Policy Forum, Conference Board of Canada (National Council on Education), Jump Math (Director and Chair) and others.
+As a volunteer, Sol acted as a Director with Portage, The Learning Partnership, Public Policy Forum, Conference Board of Canada (National Council on Education), Jump Math (Director and Chair) and others.
 He helped initiate the creation of the Voluntary Sector Roundtable and chaired the Capacity Joint Table with the Federal government.

 Sol graduated from McGill University with a BSc in Psychology and from Purdue University with an MSc in Human Development.
 He recently received (November 2023) a kidney transplant from an anonymous living donor.